 Lifestyle and home remedies

 Rest and reducing the workload on your heart is an important part of recovery.
-Your doctor will likely tell you to avoid exercise and exertion for several months while your heart heals.
+Your doctor will likely tell you what type of physical activity you can perform during the several months while your heart heals.
 Ask your doctor when you can resume normal activities.

 If you have any lingering heart damage, it's also important to consume a low-salt diet, restrict the amount of fluids you drink and avoid smoking.
 Your doctor will let you know what your fluid intake should be, as well as the amount of salt that's OK for you to eat.

 There's no specific prevention for myocarditis.
-However, taking the following steps to prevent infections may help.
+However, taking these steps to prevent infections may help:

 Terms and conditions of use